Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 │   ├── main.cpp        # Main code that initiate all variables
 │   └── plot.py         # Run "py Neural_Network/plot.py" to get a plot of the result of the training │
-├── main.exe            # Run "start main.exe" to test the NN
 ├── MakeFile
-├── model_weights.txt   # Save of the weights.
-Used to run the program without having to train it everytime ├── README.md
+├── MLP.bat             # Execute this file to test the program ├── README.md
-├── sfml-x.dll          # SFML Dlls used in the main.exe file.
 └── training_data.csv   # Output from the training process, to plot the loss and accuracy
 ```